 Research - Working Papers

 Kang, J., DesJardine, M. & Pollock, T.G.
-“Access denied: Examining the career consequences that await activist hedge fund-sponsored directors” Under First Review at Academy of Management Journal
+“Stigma by association?
+How activist hedge fund affiliations affect directors’ careers” Under Second Review at Academy of Management Journal

 Kim, T. & Pollock, T.G.
-“The American idol next door: Conforming behavior, media attention, and achieving celebrity” Revise and Resubmit at Organization Science
+“The American idol next door: Conforming behavior, media attention, and achieving celebrity” Under Second Review at Organization Science

 Beorchia, A., Gras, D. & Pollock, T.G.
-“Riding the wave: Entrepreneurial responses to social movements” Under First Review at Journal of Management
+“Riding the wave: Entrepreneurial responses to social movements” Revise and Resubmit at Journal of Management

 Abstract: We explain how entrepreneurs are affected by identity movements—either adopting or abandoning a social mission to help solve a social movement problem.
 We use the extent to which entrepreneurs identify with and are embedded in a social movement community to propose three social movement-driven entrepreneur archetypes (i.e., originals, converts, and opportunists).
 We develop a framework explaining how different framing tasks used across a social movement’s life cycle affect entrepreneurs’ balancing of economic and social logics within their business.

 Beorchia, A., Gras, D. & Pollock, T.G.
 “Strength in numbers?
-The contingent effects of social capital on ethnic business outcomes” Under First Review at Entrepreneurship and Regional Development
+The contingent effects of social capital on ethnic business outcomes” Under Second Review at Entrepreneurship and Regional Development

 Han, J-H, Paruchuri, S. & Pollock, T.G.
 “The (un)usual suspects: Status, celebrity, and misconduct spillovers to bystanders”